Jobhdez/jobhdez.github.io/_posts/2023-7-22-python-internals.md

 print(x+10)
 ```

-into an intermediate language that is closer to the bytecode but the Cpython internals article does not talk about this; moreover, it is also not as straightforward because expressions such as `if expressions` generate more blocks and to generate the blocks in the most efficient way possible you also need to use graphs.
+into an intermediate language that is closer to the bytecode but the CPython internals article does not talk about this; moreover, it is also not as straightforward because expressions such as `if expressions` generate more blocks and to generate the blocks in the most efficient way possible you also need to use graphs.

 After the control flow graph is generated then the Python3 system lowers this control flow graph to bytecode.
-Since the Pythons virtual machine is stack based then it pushes constructs to the stacks and pops them; for example, suppose you are adding two numbers: `2+2`.
+Since the Pythons virtual machine is stack based it pushes constructs to the stack and pops them; for example, suppose you are adding two numbers: `2+2`.
 Then `2`, `2`, and the addition operator `+` will be pushed to the stack; to execute the virtual machine will pop those and push `4` to the stack.

-## Important Python3 constructs for building large systems
+## A quick dive into some of Python's programming constructs

 I don’t have experience with building large systems as I have not started my career in software engineering so I don’t have first hand experience with this topic; nevertheless, I would like to explore this topic because I want to improve my understanding of the Python3 programming language.
 As a result I have decided to use as a guide a few points that Robert Smith made in one of his [writings](https://github.com/stylewarning/deprecated-coalton-prototype/blob/master/thoughts.md) where he explains what it takes to build large systems.
 Robert is very experienced – he has built state of the art compilers and linear algebra systems, and a programming language (and many more things) that are used in production at a couple quantum computing companies.
 So, yes his metric is worth considering.
 Anyways, these are the points he makes:

 ```
 - Does the language manage names well?
-- Are there ways of creating new namespaces that won't likely collide with others'?
+Are there ways of creating new namespaces that won't likely collide with others'?
 - Does the languages' implementation offer any static or dynamic guarantees of correctness?
-- Do we know that certain classes of errors are not possible?
+Do we know that certain classes of errors are not possible?
 - Does the language intrinsically, or the implementation explicitly, permit one to incrementally change programs?
 - Does the language offer or allow to be expressed re-usable abstractions?
 What kinds?
 ```

-Although I am not in a position to evaluate Python using Robert’s guide, I do want to explain how the above features work in Python3.
+I will briefly explain a little bit about the above points and try to use what I have learned from my computer science studies to evaluate.
+I am mostly doing this as a reflection.

 ### Namespaces

 In Python3 a namespace is a mapping from names to objects.
 They are implemented as dictionaries.
 According to the Python3 [docs](https://docs.python.org/3/tutorial/classes.html#python-scopes-and-namespaces) there are three types of namespaces: built in namespaces, module (global names) namespaces and local namespaces.
 There are no relationship between the names in different modules so you can have a function named `square` in two modules and there will be no name conflicts; nevertheless, each respective `square` name has to be prefixed by the name of the module.
 The namespace consisting of the built in names is created when the interpreter starts up.
 On the other hand, the namespace consisting of global names of a given module is created when you import the module.
 And finally the namespace consisting of local names is created when a given function is called and deleted when the function returns.

-From an elementary point of view that is based on the classic introductory textbook “Structure and Interpretation of Computer Programs  (SICP)”, Python's organization of namespace, especially the module namespace, is conducive to building large software systems.
+From an elementary point of view  based on the classic introductory textbook “Structure and Interpretation of Computer Programs  (SICP)”, Python's organization of namespaces, especially the module namespace, is conducive to building large software systems.
 In SICP the authors explain that by isolating different parts of the system as packages, multiple developers can work independently on different parts of the system without introducing name conflicts.
+And it makes a system modular.
 So, namespaces in Python are conducive for building large systems or at least it is at a basic level.
 But as I said, I do not have first hand experience building large systems (in Python) so take my evaluation with a grain of salt.

 ### Does Python3 offer any static or dynamic guarantees of correctness?